Miloš Janićijević

-Miloš "Moljac" Janićijević (Serbian Cyrillic: Милош Јанићијевић; born 21 March 1989) is a Serbian footballer, who plays for Dinamo Vranje.
+Miloš "Moljac" Janićijević (Serbian Cyrillic: Милош Јанићијевић; born 21 March 1989) is a Serbian retired footballer.

 Club career

 Metalac Trgovački

 Janićijević started in local club Metalac Kraljevo.
 He began playing with first team in season 2006–07.
 On 15 played matches, he scored 2 goals.

 Second season with first team for him.
 He played 24 league matches and scored 2 goals.

 For first half of season, he played 14 league matches and scored 1 goal.
 Then he left in neighbourhood, in Sloga Kraljevo.

 Sloga Kraljevo

 In first season playing for Sloga, as a loaned player of Metalac Kraljevo, he played 15 league matches.
 He scored 6 of 9 total goals for Sloga that spring.
 He scored two of those 6 goals on home win versus Loznica on 17 May 2009 for league winning.

 2009–10

 For first season in Serbian First League He played on 21 matches, and scored 4 goals.
 Two goals scored on home ground, one against Mladost Lučani in match which is won with result 2:1, He scored two of those 6 goals on home win versus Loznica on 17 May 2009 for league winning. and second versus Srem, match ended with result 2:0.
 Rest two goals he scored on away matches.
 Sloga lost those matches.
 That was a bad season for Sloga Kraljevo, because of relegation in Serbian League West after just one season.